solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

     - **Images** : For image generation, DALL-E and Midjourney are two very well-known choices.
 DALL-E is offered by Azure OpenAI.
 Read more about DALL-E [here](https://platform.openai.com/docs/models/dall-e?WT.mc_id=academic-105485-koreyst).

     - **Text generation** : Most models are trained on text generation and there are a large variety of choices from GPT-3.5 to GPT-4 and others.
 They come at different costs with the latest GPT-4 being the most expensive.
-Azure offers many ways to deploy and utilize models which gives your flexibility in selecting the best fit for your needs in terms of capability and cost.
+Azure offers many ways to deploy and utilize models which provider ultimate flexibility in selecting the best fit for a wide array of capability and cost requirements.

-Selecting a model means you get some basic built-in capabilities of that model, however, you may need just a little bit more than the model is able to provide.
-In many cases, developers have company specific data that you want to use the LLM model with.
+Selecting a model means inheriting the basic built-in capabilities of that model, however, it may that an application or use case will need just a little bit more than the model is able to provide.
+In many cases, developers have company specific data that an LLM model must be integrated with.
 There are a few different approaches for that and we will explore them in more detail in the upcoming sections.

 Check out the YouTube Video [AI in a Minute: Large Language Models](https://youtu.be/FSoQyJEvHiU).